-AGME promotes inclusion and educational access for people who experience disability.
-We work together with students, their caregivers, medical practitioners and NDIS support workers to provide a study experience with opportunities and choices that are comparable with those of our students without disability.
+AGE promotes inclusion and educational access for people who experience disability or social disadvantage.
+We work together with students, their caregivers, medical practitioners, NDIS support workers or social workers to provide a study experience with opportunities and choices that are comparable with those of our students without disability.